John Corapi: Military service

-Career
+Business Career

 After his discharge in 1970, Corapi studied accounting at Pace University and graduated in 1973.
 He joined an accounting firm in Las Vegas, Nevada, where he audited hotels and casinos.
 In 1975, he became assistant comptroller at the Tropicana Resort & Casino.
 A year later, he took a position with the Nevada Gaming Control Board as an investigator.
 He later operated his own bookkeeping firm for about a year before moving to Los Angeles, California in 1978, where he became a real estate agent.

 Corapi has stated that he was making a six-figure income in condominium conversions in the early 1980s; he lived in a waterfront home in Oxnard, California, and owned a Ferrari 308 GTS and a 60-foot yacht.
 At the height of his career in California, Corapi lived in a mansion in the affluent beachfront city of Malibu.

 After being introduced to cocaine, he developed a substance abuse problem, sometimes spending as much as US$10,000 per week on illegal drugs.
 Corapi would later refer to his drug use as an encounter with a demon.
 His finances deteriorated and he eventually had a mental breakdown, suffering homelessness following a stay at a VA psychiatric hospital.